seandogg/seandogg.github.io/shopify/_posts/2019-01-20-how-to-create-an-faq-accordion-in-shopifys-page-editor.md

 ---
 layout: post
-title: Creating An Accordion for Shopify Pages
+title: A Pure CSS Accordion for Shopify Pages
 description: >
    In web development, an `accordion` is something that expands on a user's click.
 image: /assets/img/blog/accordion.gif